Spotted Beebalm Monarda punctata

 - Fruit Description:

-- Ovoid nutlets that are produced in brown button-like cymes.
-Fruits are available September-October.
+- Ovoid nutlets are produced in brown button-like cymes.
+Fruits are available in September and October.

 -